Department of Design and Environments

 Vision

 The College of Art and Architecture strives to empower the next generation of artists and designers to positively impact a rapidly changing world and one of the fastest growing states in the nation.
-We design with communities and industry partners, we conduct hands-on research, and we infuse our work with empathy, storytelling, placemaking and the utmost creativity.
+We design with communities and industry partners, conduct hands-on research, and infuse our work with empathy, storytelling, placemaking and the utmost creativity.

 Mission